Archival Materials

 Contents of Filing Cabinets

-• Main File (photocopies of source material and production files from the Collected Works) – Cabinets 18-20 – Transfer to SCRC in progress.
-These files may be temporarily unavailable during this time.
+• Main File (photocopies of source material and production files from the Collected Works) – Transferred to SCRC.
+Learn about these files via ArchivEra

 • Works About Dewey (photocopies of all items in the Works About Dewey through 2016) – outside cabinets 1-17 – We are in the process of verifying that all of these have been scanned, after which we intent to eliminate the paper copies of the collection and provide local access to digital versions.
 A-D and W-Z have been processed in this way and are available digitally in the Center.